jhancock532/bristol-social-groups/blog/plans-for-2025.md

 ---
 title: Plans for 2025
-excerpt: A rough outline for where the Bristol Social Groups website will go in 2025, including opportunities for volunteering and contributing.
+excerpt: A rough outline for where the Bristol Social website will go in 2025, including opportunities for volunteering and contributing.
 date: 2025-01-31T17:32:00.000Z
 author: